Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 	The wyvern’s tail lashes along the ground like a scythe.
 Kuno pulls up hard on the reins, and Etana jumps over the tail as quick and graceful as a cat.

 I envision Kuno raising her sword and readying an attack.
-This seems like the right time to Strike (page 79).
+This seems like the right time to [[Strike]].

 The strong hit with Strike allows me to inflict +1 harm.
 I mark 3 harm on the wyvern’s progress track.
 For a formidable foe, that’s 3 progress.